RishP11/Group02/README.md

 ### Project Plan

 - Use the **TI TM4C123GH6PM microcontroller** to read and operate two ultrasonic sensors.
-- Output the distance readings to the PC via serial UART.
+- Output the distance readings to the OLED SSD1306 128 * 64 via I2C interface.
 - Blink an onboard LED at a frequency inversely proportional to the distance to the obstacle.
 - We will be simultaneously using two sensors, corresponding to the front and rear sensors in a car.
 ---